shmuel-levy/Minday-frontend/README.md

 **Built with ❤️ using React, Redux, and modern web technologies**

-*This project demonstrates advanced React development skills, modern UI/UX design principles, and comprehensive feature implementation suitable for enterprise-level applications.*
+*This project demonstrates advanced React development skills, modern UI/UX design principles, and comprehensive feature implementation suitable for enterprise-level applications., was created by Shoham Shtiler, Shmuel Levy, Agam Mor Levi*